Matt Walsh (political commentator)

-Matt Walsh (born June 18, 1986) is an American right-wing political commentator and author.
-He is the host of The Matt Walsh Show podcast and is a columnist for The Daily Wire.
-Walsh has authored four books and starred in The Daily Wire online documentary film What Is a Woman?.
+Matt Walsh (born June 18, 1986) is an American right-wing political commentator and podcast host.
+He hosts the podcast The Matt Walsh Show, and regularly appears on the American conservative website The Daily Wire.
+Walsh has authored four books and starred in The Daily Wire documentary films What Is a Woman? and Am I Racist?

-Walsh is a former talk radio host for stations in Delaware and Kentucky.
-He is outspoken against the LGBT movement, especially the transgender community, and has campaigned against people and hospitals providing transgender health care to adults or to minors.
+Walsh began his career in 2010 as a talk radio host for two stations in Delaware, before moving to Kentucky and launching his own website in 2012.
+He left WLAP in Kentucky when his show was canceled in December 2013 and joined Blaze Media in 2014.
+He joined The Daily Wire in 2017, and began hosting The Matt Walsh Show in 2018.
+Walsh has appeared on several nationally syndicated publications in the United States and talk shows.

+Walsh opposes transgender rights and has campaigned in opposition to groups providing or encouraging transgender health care, particularly for minors.
+In 2022, Walsh released Johnny the Walrus, a children's book in which he compared being transgender to pretending to be a walrus, and What Is a Woman?, a documentary film about gender identity in the United States.
+Walsh has campaigned against several hospitals, comparing the transgender healthcare they provide to child sexual abuse, genital mutilation, and rape.

+Early life and education

+Walsh was born and raised in Baltimore County, Maryland.

 Career

-Walsh did not attend college.
-He began his career as a talk radio co-host of The Matt and Crank Program at WZBH 93.5 FM in Georgetown, Delaware, from early 2010 to August 1, 2011, and then moved to Rehoboth Beach, Delaware, with WGMD 92.7 FM later that month, where he worked for less than a year.
-In 2012, he moved to Lexington, Kentucky, joining NewsRadio 630 WLAP and launching a website, The Matt Walsh Blog, in which he discussed various issues from a conservative view.
+He began his career as a talk radio co-host of The Matt and Crank Program at WZBH 93.5 FM in Georgetown, Delaware, from early 2010 to August 1, 2011.
+Walsh then moved to Rehoboth Beach, Delaware, with WGMD 92.7 FM later that month, where he worked for less than a year.
+In 2012, he moved to Lexington, Kentucky, joining NewsRadio 630 WLAP and launching a website, The Matt Walsh Blog, in which he discussed various issues from a conservative point of view.
 Walsh announced in December 2013 that he was "leaving radio forever" to focus on blogging after his show was canceled.

-He worked for TheBlaze starting in October 2014.
+Walsh began working for conservative media outlet Blaze Media starting in October 2014.
 He was also a contributor to HuffPost and began writing for The Daily Wire in October 2017.
 He has appeared on Tucker Carlson Tonight, The Ingraham Angle, Fox and Friends, Dr. Phil, as well as the podcast The Joe Rogan Experience.

-Walsh has authored four books: The Unholy Trinity: Blocking the Left's Assault on Life, Marriage, and Gender (2017), Church of Cowards: A Wake-Up Call to Complacent Christians (2020), Johnny the Walrus (2022), and What Is a Woman?: One Man's Journey to Answer the Question of a Generation (2022).

-Walsh has hosted The Matt Walsh Show starting in April 2018 on weekdays; it is about an hour in length.